aliaamin/foodtruck/proposal.md

 As a user, I would like to see all available Food Truck in a map, so that I can see all avaliable options near where I am.

 *Acceptance Criteria*
-- The map shall focus on San Fransisco city as starting viewpoint
+- The map shall focus on San Fransisco city as starting viewpoint.
-- The map shall display all elegible food truck from the clean data.csv file in a form of a point
+- The map shall display all elegible food truck from the clean data.csv file in a form of a point.
-- Upon clicking each point additional basic information shall be shown, e.g. name of food truck, the type of food offered, availablity hours and address
+- Upon clicking each point additional basic information shall be shown, e.g. name of food truck, the type of food offered, availablity hours and location.
-- The user shall be able to zoom in and out and pan the map to explore nearby food truck
+- The user shall be able to zoom in and out and pan the map to explore nearby food truck.

 *Acceptance Test*

 *Given* the Map tab shows the data from the output file "Mobile_Food_Facility_Permit_Clean.csv" *When* I navigate myself towards Channel Street near the harbor.
-*then* I can see at least there are 3 food truck near me: "Got Snacks", "Wonder Philly", and "Kabob Trolley"
+*then* I can see at least there are 3 food trucks near me: "Got Snacks", "Wonder Philly", and "Kabob Trolley"

 *Given* the Map tab shows the data from the output file "Mobile_Food_Facility_Permit_Clean.csv" *When* I navigate myself towards any point in SF city.